8 Air Conditioning Myths That Are Costing You Money

 FACT: The size of your HVAC unit depends on the size of your space.
 A too-small air conditioning system will have to work harder to cool your home and wear down sooner.
 A too-large system will keep turning off and on until it breaks down.
 Check with a specialist who can help you choose the right size HVAC unit for your home.

 FACT: Your air conditioning unit works just as hard whether you lower it 3 degrees or 30 degrees — getting to the temperature you want is just a matter of time.
 If you set it lower than you need to and forget about it, you’ll end up paying a higher bill.
-Try using a programmable thermostats or smart thermostat to save money and get the temperature you actually want.
+Try using a programmable thermostat or smart thermostat to save money and get the temperature you actually want.

-3. MYTH: You Don’t Need to Change the Air Filters
+MYTH #6: You Don’t Need to Change the Air Filters

-4. MYTH: Run Your HVAC System Until It Quits
+MYTH #7: Run Your HVAC System Until It Quits

 5. MYTH: Maintenance Doesn’t Matter

-Your local Trane Comfort Specialist can help you with any and all issues you might be having with your air conditioning system.
-Consider purchasing a seasonal maintenance plan to keep your system in top shape year-round.
+Your local Trane Comfort Specialist can help you with any issues you might be having with your air conditioning system.
+Consider purchasing a seasonal HVAC maintenance plan to keep your system in top shape year-round.